 Now the widget is live on your site.

-To add Google translate to a blog post, hover your mouse over ‘Settings’ in your WordPress admin menu, and select ‘Google language translator.’
+Go to ‘Settings’ on your WordPress admin menu, and select ‘Google language translator’.

 Next, go to your blog post and paste the copied code where you want Google translate to appear.